heaptracetechnology/go-urbanairship/README.md

 1. Urbanairship project settings
 2. APIs and Integrations
-3. then copy the app key and click on textbox below master secret key to revel master key
+3. Copy the app key and click on textbox below master secret key to revel master key

 # Examples